ssthil/react-crud-app/README.md

 # CRUD app using React and Bootstrap 4

-This CRUD app with webpack 4, bootstrap 4 and latest babel config.
-This is a very basic responsive CRUD app using React.
+This is a very basic responsive CRUD app using React with webpack 4, bootstrap 4 and latest babel config.

 ## Project description
 Used stacks are ```React + webpack 4 +  Bootstrap 4``